 Children will see evidence is an important part of historical inquiry and refers to the information that is collected from various sources.
 It can come in many different forms, from an individual account, letters, photographs, paintings, clothing.
 Any object from history can be classed as evidence and used then to hypothesis and allow historians to piece together the past.

 Evidence can be separated into two categories, primary evidence and secondary evidence.

-- EYFS- Can find an answer to a question by looking at a simple picture, eg: of a nursery rhyme which of these lights did Wee Willie Winky carry?
+- EYFS- Can find an answer to a question by looking at a simple picture, eg: of a nursery rhyme - which of these lights did Wee Willie Winky carry?
 Can say whether a picture is of a baby or a toddler and explain why. - Yr.1- Can point to familiar images in pictures of themselves and their own family.
 Can describe the main features of an artefact.
 Can explain how we know what we were like when we were younger, eg: photographs, video, parents or grandparents telling stories. - Yr.2- Children are able to gather ideas from a few simple sources when building up their understanding, e.g.: of why the Great Fire spread so quickly.
 Spot the differences between sources and come to a conclusion as to the most common view. - Yr.3- Children extract simple information from text/pictures.
 Identify and give reasons for different ways in which the past is represented.
-Look at representations of the period - museum, cartoons etc - Yr.4- Begin to evaluate the usefulness of different sources Use text books and historical knowledge.
-Start crossreferencing information to see if other sources agree, rather than taking everything for face value.
+Look at representations of the period museum, cartoons etc - Yr.4- Begin to evaluate the usefulness of different sources Use text books and historical knowledge.
+Start cross referencing information to see if other sources agree, rather than taking everything for face value.
 See that some sources are more useful than others and can explain why. - Yr.5- Children start to raise questions about what the evidence tells us.
 They are aware of the need not to rush to conclusions based on flimsy evidence.
 Will use phrases such as, we cannot tell for sure.
 Most evidence suggests.
-Start to think of reasons why a source might be unreliable e.g., view of the Vikings may be partial because the evidence we have was written by people who suffered most at the hands of these raiders.

-Yr.6- Can consider the worthiness of a source by reference to what is known about the topic. e.g. This does not fit in with the picture of the subject I know therefore...e.g.
-This portrait of Elizabeth makes her seem far younger than she would have looked age 67.
-This piece of evidence must be handled carefully.
-We need to know who produced it and why.
-Who was the audience?
-Offers substantiated reasons why some sources might be treated cautiously e.g., propaganda posters during World War Two.
-Shows awareness of the need to think about why the source was produced without prompting.
+Start to think of reasons why a source might be unreliable e.g., view of the Vikings may be partial because the evidence we have what is known a the picture of th of Elizabeth mak have looked age carefully.
+We ne was the audience sources might be during World W er the worthiness of a source by reference to about the topic. e.g. This does not fit in with the subject I know thereforee.g.
+This portrait it is her seem far younger than she would the fact to know who produced it and why.
+Who see?
+Offers substantiated reasons why some the treated cautiously e.g., propaganda posters far Two.
+Shows awareness of the need to the source was produced without -- ---